janscience/TeeRec/README.md

 - ContinousADC: Sample from multiple pins into a cyclic buffer.
 - SDWrite: Write data on SD card.
 - Display: Display data on a monitor.
+- RTClock: Time and date strings from the real time clock.

 ## Examples